rjNemo/meal_planner/README.md

 - put a preloader
 - visual styling
-- route bad request to notFOund (exple: /categories/string)
+- route bad request to notFOund (exple: /categories/string, when search results is null)
 - add sidenav on mobile